MikeJanSch/Tools-Methods-and-Collecting-Data/README.md

 Concordancing - Key words in text searching

 Personal Names' Recognition - Collocation: determining which words commonly appear near each other

+License:
+Open Access Sources, Copyright Applications to the collaborating researchers